AndreyKonovalenko/examinator/README.md

 You can now view app in the browser http://localhost:5000

-Now you can login with admin acount, create new users, quizzes, pass quizes, and have fun.
+Now you can login with admin account, create new users, quizzes, pass quizes, and have fun.